BonesTheGhost/WebPG/README.md

 [0]: Research how to specifically target Android MOBILE devices to try and have same mobile experience acroos operating systems.
 [X]: Need to add the hamburger menu functionality to the app before finalizing any more of the layout.
 [ ]: Font-size for mobile version.
+[ ]: Need to streamline the output to console functions so that printing out the necessary text components is MUCH easier.
+This way I can focus on creating the game world instead of noodling around with the logic.
 ==================================================================================